Plane geometry of $q$-rationals and Springborn Operations: From -integers to -rationals to -reals

 \subsection{From $q$-rationals to $q$-reals and beyond}

 The $q$-rational numbers satisfy convergence properties leading to the definition of $q$-irrational numbers, see \cite[Thm 1]{MGO-2022}.
 In the formal setting, the convergence takes place as Laurent series (expanded around $q=0$) in the $q$-adic topology.
-We only state the version with $q$ specialized to a positive real value (smaller than 1), see \cite[Thm 2.11]{BBL}.
+We only state the version of this result with $q$ specialized to a positive real value (smaller than 1), see \cite[Thm 2.11]{BBL}.

 \begin{theorem}[\textbf{\emph{Convergence property}}, \cite{MGO-2022, BBL}] Let $q\in (0,1)$ and $(x_n)_{n\in \mathbb{N}}$ be a convergent sequence of rational numbers with limit $\ell$. \begin{itemize} \item If $\ell$ is irrational, then both $([x_n]_q^\sharp)_{n\in \N}$ and $([x_n]_q^\flat)_{n\in \N}$ converge to the same real number, denoted by $[\ell]_q$. \item If $(x_n)_{n\in \mathbb{N}}$ converges to $\ell\in\Q$ from the right (resp. from the left), both $([x_n]_q^\sharp)_{n\in \N}$ and $([x_n]_q^\flat)_{n\in \N}$ converge to $[\ell]_q^\sharp$ (resp. to $[\ell]_q^\flat$). \end{itemize} \end{theorem}